NBISweden/workshop-python/assignment/README.md

 4. How many transcripts can this gene generate?

-5. What is the longest transcript in term of base pairs?
+5. What is the longest transcript in nucleotides?

    __Answer__: The transcript with id `ENST00000003084` has 6132 bp and is the longest among 11 other transcripts.